xiaweijie1996/R2M-Model/README.md

 Figure 1.
 Irradiation data over a year(8760 hours)
 </p>

-**3-** Then, you put the data file in folder `irradiation` (Input_data->irradiation).
+**3-** Then, the data file has to be placed in the folder `irradiation` (Input_data->irradiation).
-**4-** Finally, the name of the file has to be `irradiation_file.csv`, otherwise the program cannot find the file.(The recommended way is to paste the data in exist csv file)
+**4-** Finally, the name of the file has to be `irradiation_file.csv`, otherwise the program will not be able to find the file.
+(The recommendeded way is to paste the data in exist csv file)

 ## How to upload the consumption data of consumers?
 There are two ways to do it.
-But before doing it, make sure you use a csv file and the format of data is hourly consumption over a year, `Figure 2` is a example.
+But before doing it, make sure you use a csv file and the format of data is hourly consumption over a year, `Figure 2` is an example.
 <div align=center>
 <img src="https://user-images.githubusercontent.com/84010474/152434505-cf5369ff-280a-4e4c-9105-575131ee77a3.png" >
 </div>